Fusion-Lightguns/P.I.G.S-PCBs/Fusion PCBs/ReadMe.md

 - Pick what PCB you want .

-- Upload gerber Zipped to jlcpcb or similar .
+- Upload Gerber-Zipped.zip to jlcpcb or similar .

 - If you want assembled add BOM & Pick N Place.
 (I recommend getting camera assembled)